 When she first sat down to make the original DIDYMOS wrap, my mother’s intention was to make a wrap that she identified with as a German mother, a wrap that she knew would be useful to her and parents like her that wanted to wear their children, a woven wrap that was practical, and that led to parents wearing their babies as much as possible.
 Erika did not want to copy, but to create something functional, using a design that parents would recognize.
 The first wraps that Erika made were named after her four children, Tom, Anna, Lisa and, myself, Tina.

-DIDYMOS learned that the name of one of our most popular wraps offended a portion of the Meso-American community.
+DIDYMOS learned that the name of one of our most popular wraps offended a portion of the Meso-American community in North America.
 As a German-based company, it took us some time to consult with experts to understand what exactly the issue at hand was and how we could correct our mistake.
 Once we had time to make a well-informed decision, we changed the name of this wrap.

 DIDYMOS apologizes for offending anyone for using this name for so many years.
 As an expert in Mexico City tells us, “…in the 1970s IND*O was synonymous with INDIGENA (Indigenous).
 The founder’s intention was to honor, not demean.”
 However, as time changes, so does language and its meaning and DIDYMOS did not take this into consideration.
 It continues to be OUR responsibility to make sure our products do not offend anyone and we apologize that we did not recognize this earlier.